babun/babun/README.md

 Would you like to use a linux-like console on a Windows host without a lot of fuzz?
 Do you like oh-my-zsh?
 Stop hating Windows and try out babun - you will simply love it!

+### Installation

+Just download the dist file from TODO, unzip it and run the install.bat script.
+It's as simple as it gets!

 ### Features in 10 seconds

 Babun features the following: